 Sick Bacchus is another famous painting by Caravaggio found in Scipione Borghese’s former estate.
 You may be wondering, “How many paintings did he paint?”
 He has over 300 known works in existence.
-He could paint one in two to three weeks which made him very fast.
+He could paint one in two to three weeks, which made him very fast.

-Be sure to take a look at the difference in the skin between father, son, and child.
+The sculpture is an incredible sign of Bernini’s future talent.
+From the engineering feat of carrying so much weight with such little support to the details in the body.
+Be sure to take a look at the difference in the skin of the father, son, and child.
 The older father’s skin hangs and sags.
-Son is in his prime with tight skin.
-The toddler son still carries baby fat.
-This is a very difficult thing to realize when working with stone and trying to make sure the entire thing didn’t topple over on you.
+The son is in his prime with tight skin.
+And the toddler son still has baby fat.
+This is a very difficult thing to realize when working with stone—all the while trying to make sure the entire thing doesn’t topple over on you.

 Top Colosseum Tours